Pat O'Connor (wrestler): Death

 O'Connor died of cancer on 16 August 1990.

-In December 1990, World Championship Wrestling held the Pat O'Connor Memorial International Cup Tag Team Tournament, an eight-team international tag team memorial tournament at Starrcade in honor of O'Connor.
+In December 1990, World Championship Wrestling held the Pat O'Connor Memorial International Cup Tag Team Tournament, an eight-team international tag team memorial tournament at Starrcade in honour of O'Connor.
 In 1996, he was inducted into the Wrestling Observer Newsletter Hall of Fame.
 In 2007, the Professional Wrestling Hall of Fame inducted O'Connor.
 He is also a member of the Stampede Wrestling Hall of Fame.
 In 2016, O'Connor became a "Legacy" member of the WWE Hall of Fame.